Author Archives: Jeremy Mercer

 Horizon Editions

 Friends of KMZ Pia Copper-Ind and Christopher Ind have launched a new venture, Horizon Editions, which will publish quality art and photography books about the Middle East and Asia.
-To mark the upcoming release of their first title, Mao, Christopher reflects on the genesis of the company and the fraught but fecund world of modern publishing …
+To mark the upcoming release of their first title, Mao, Christopher … Continue reading

 Posted in Uncategorized | Leave a comment